ViciousSquid/Dosidicus/Docs/Cognitive Sandbox Manifesto | Artificial Life and Transparent Neural Systems.md

 Dosidicus was created from a different question:

-* What if you could see cognition emerge?
+* What if cognition could be SEEN emerging?

 Not as a metaphor or as a visualisation layered on top, but at the level of individual neurons.